 Proceedings of the 11th Workshop on Cyber Security Experimentation and Test (CSET) 2018.

 © Copyright 2018 by authors

-Testbeds do not exist in a vacuum.
-Researchers commonly conduct experiments by utilizing a variety of environments, including both dedicated testbeds and commercial clouds, and they need convenient and appropriate mechanisms for packaging and deploying their software across disparate environments.
-To address this need, we have extended the Emulab software so that it can instantiate and configure container-based devices using Docker images.
-Docker is a de facto standard for packaging and deploying systems in many cloud environments; now, researchers can use Docker to package and deploy systems within Emulab-based testbeds as well.
+Researchers conduct experiments in a variety of computing environments, including dedicated testbeds and commercial clouds, and they need convenient mechanisms for deploying their software within these disparate platforms.
+To address this need, we have extended Emulab so that it can instantiate and configure container-based virtual devices using Docker images.
+Docker is a de facto standard for packaging and deploying software in cloud environments; now, researchers can use Docker to package and deploy software within Emulab-based testbeds as well.
 We describe how Emulab incorporates Docker and how it extends Docker images to support the interactivity that researchers expect within a testbed.
-We evaluate Emulab's Docker support by evaluating its ability to use existing Docker images, from both Docker Hub and past research projects, to create testbed experiments.
-We expect that Emulab's support for Docker will make it easier for researchers to move their activities freely—both into the testbed and out into production.
+We show that Emulab can use many popular Docker images to create testbed experiments.
+We expect that Emulab's support for Docker will make it easier for researchers to move their activities freely, both into the testbed and out into production.